 What Causes White Smoke From Exhaust When Idle?

-This problem should be fixed soon, since the longer the oil stays inside, the more damage it cause for the spark plugs, which might require replacement.
+This problem should be fixed soon since the longer the oil stays inside, the more damage it causes for the spark plugs, which might require replacement.

 What Causes White Smoke From Exhaust When Cold?